cathydutton/cathydutton.github.io/work-history.markdown

 		<p class="highlight-quote">Over the years I have had the pleasure of working for some awesome companies on a range of projects. below are a few highlights...</p>

-		<p><i class="accent">Environment Agency - </i> I am currently a UX Designer and Front End Developer for the Environment Agency working as part of the Digital Defra team.
+		<p><i class="accent">Environment Agency - </i> I am currently a Senior UX Designer for the Environment Agency working as part of the Digital Defra team.
 I am responsible for defining and designing the interface and structure for digital services.</p>

 		<p>I produce user interfaces that are engaging, accessible and easy to navigate for a range of government services, producing prototype sketches, wireframes and working code examples. </p>